kaedroho/wagtail/docs/reference/pages/panels.rst

       InlinePanel('related_links', label="Related Links"),
     ]

 The ``RelatedLink`` class is a vanilla Django abstract model.
 The ``BookPageRelatedLinks`` model extends it with capability for being ordered in the Wagtail interface via the ``Orderable`` class as well as adding a ``page`` property which links the model to the ``BookPage`` model we're adding the related links objects to.
-Finally, in the panel definitions for ``BookPage``, we'll add an :class:`~wagtail.admin.edit_handlers.InlinePanel` to provide an interface for it all.
-Let's look again at the parameters that :class:`~wagtail.admin.edit_handlers.InlinePanel` accepts:
+Finally, in the panel definitions for ``BookPage``, we'll add an :class:`~wagtail.core.admin.edit_handlers.InlinePanel` to provide an interface for it all.
+Let's look again at the parameters that :class:`~wagtail.core.admin.edit_handlers.InlinePanel` accepts:

 .. code-block:: python